ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 ### `0x30` MEM_ALLOC

 Allocate a contiguous block of memory.
+In case of large allocations, a large memory page may be allocated instead of multiple small ones.

 **WARNING:** Allocated memory will not be rewritten unless it previously belonged to another process, thus it may contain non-zero data.
 Therefore the caller process shall ensure memory is used correctly.